A semiparametric scale-mixture regression model and predictive recursion maximum likelihood: PR maximum likelihood for regression

 This is fast and easy to compute.
 As with all likelihood functions, we propose to estimate $\vbeta$ by maximizing this PR marginal likelihood or, equivalently, the PR log-marginal likelihood $\lpr(\vbeta) = \log \Lpr(\vbeta)$.
-More on this in Section~\ref{S:optimize}.
+More on this in Section~\ref{SS:em}.

-There are two important remarks to be made concerning implementation of the PR marginal likelihood approach. \begin{itemize} \item For PR computations, a compact support $\U \subset (0,\infty)$ is required.
+There are three important remarks concerning implementation of this approach. \begin{itemize} \item For PR computations, a compact support $\U \subset (0,\infty)$ is required; compact mixing distribution support was also a general suggestion made in \citet{rogers.tukey.1972}.
 We take $\U = [\Umin, \Umax]$, where $\Umin$ is fixed at $10^{-5}$, and $\Umax$ is to be specified.
 Since $\Umax$ helps to determine the overall scale of the error distribution, we should select $\Umax$ to satisfy two criteria.
 First, $\Umax$ should be sufficiently large so that the support is not overly restricted.
-Second, if the errors are actually normal, then the PR method should be able to recover this by producing an estimate of $\psi$ that is tightly concentrated around the usual root mean square error estimator $\hat\sigma$ of $\sigma$.
+Second, if the errors are actually normal with scale $\sigma$, then the PR method should be able to recover this by producing an estimate of $\psi$ that is tightly concentrated around the usual root mean square error estimator $\hat\sigma$ of $\sigma$.
 A simple idea is to take $\Umax=\max\{50, 3\hat\sigma\}$. \item For the initial guess $\psi_0$ of the mixing density, there are many possibilities.
 Here we make a ``non-informative'' choice, taking $\psi_0$ to be a uniform density on $\U$.
 One could also consider an ``informative'' choice of $\psi_0$, e.g., a gamma density, truncated to $\U$, with mode at the least squares estimator $\hat\sigma$ of the normal scale $\sigma$. \item As discussed previously, to weaken the dependence of the PR estimates on the data ordering, we recommend averaging over 25 data permutations.
-These permutations can be selected at random, but it is important that the permutations remain fixed over the optimization process.
-If new permutations are used for each $\Lpr(\vbeta)$ evaluation, then the optimization process may not converge. \end{itemize}
+These permutations can be selected at random, but it is important that the permutations remain fixed throughout the optimization process. \end{itemize}